 confirm your eligibility, you will be asked to provide additional

 Your mandatory weekly

-reporting on your unemployment can be accomplished by going on line at:
+reporting on your unemployment can be accomplished by going on line to: File you

 "Coping with Unemployment - What to Do When You're Out of Work"